 Decide your length in inches and divide by 5.
-This will give you the amount of balls you need.
+This will give you the number of balls you need.
 Afghan design is 59″ across.

 This pattern is in sets of 14 chains.
-Meaning that 14 chain stitches between the repeat of the pattern exists.
-In the afghan shown, there is 15 sets of 14 chain stitches.
+Meaning that 14 chain stitches between the repeat of the pattern exist.
+In the afghan shown, there are 15 sets of 14 chain stitches.
 At the end of the line, you will add 2 chains.

 - Chain 14 = 1 set, repeat Chain 14 over and over until you get your desired width.
-This aghan has a total of 15 Sets.
+This afghan has a total of 15 Sets.
 At the desired length, add 2 stitches.

-- CH 3 (counts as 1 DC), 2 DC into the 1st stitch. *1 DC into the next 3 stitches, Using next 3 stitches create DC3TOG, using next 3 stitches create DC3TOG.
+- CH 3 (counts as 1 DC), 2 DC into the 1st stitch. *1 DC into the next 3 stitches, Using next 3 stitches create DC3TOG, using the next 3 stitches create DC3TOG.
 1 DC into each of the next 3 stitches, Next two stitches get 3DC each, repeat from * all the way to the end.
-Final stitch ends with 3DC.
+The final stitch ends with 3DC.

 - Chain Colors as often as you want.
 You can eliminate or add more colours.

-- Repeat step 2 and 3 until you get your desired length.
+- Repeat steps 2 and 3 until you get your desired length.

 - Fasten off.

 - Wave Stitch